minhhoit/yacms/docs/user-accounts.rst

 ================

 You may also wish to manually activate newly created public accounts.
-To enable this, Mezzanine provides the setting :ref:`ACCOUNTS_APPROVAL_REQUIRED`, which when set to ``True``, will set newly created accounts as inactive, requiring a staff member to activate each account in the admin interface.
+To enable this, Yacms provides the setting :ref:`ACCOUNTS_APPROVAL_REQUIRED`, which when set to ``True``, will set newly created accounts as inactive, requiring a staff member to activate each account in the admin interface.
 A list of email addresses can be